-Safety belts must be used by all occupants.
+Safety belts must be worn by all occupants.

-- 80% of people fatally injured in rollover crashes involving all vehicle types were not wearing safety belts. - Passengers can dramatically reduce their risk of being killed or seriously injured in a crash by using their safety belts. - Organizations that own vans and wagons should have a written safety belt use policy. - Drivers should be responsible for enforcing the policy.
+- Passengers can dramatically reduce their risk of being killed or seriously injured in a crash by wearing their safety belts. - Organizations that own vans and wagons should have a written safety belt use policy. - Drivers should be responsible for enforcing the policy.

 Drivers must be well-rested, alert and maintain a safe speed for weather and road conditions.
+Drivers should keep their eyes on the road and hands on the steering wheel.

 Drivers must be especially cautious on curved roads and maintain a safe speed to avoid running off the road.
 If the vehicle's wheels proceed off the roadway, gradually reduce speed and steer back onto the roadway when it is safe to do so.
 Avoid abrupt maneuvers to return the vehicle to the roadway.